linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 $n =$  number of interest payments  $(= N\times m)$

 Illustration 2-6.
-Suppose that a portfolio manager invests  $1 million in an investment that promises to pay an annual interest rate of \(6.4\%$  for 6 years.
+Suppose that a portfolio manager invests  \$1 million in an investment that promises to pay an annual interest rate of \(6.4\%$  for 6 years.
 Interest on this investment is paid semiannually.
 The future value is \)1,459,340, as shown below:

 $$
 \begin{array}{l} P = \$ 1,000,000; m = 2; i = 0.032 (= 0.064 / 2); N = 6; n = 1 2 (6 \times 2). \\ F V = \$ 1,000,000 (1.
 0 3 2) ^ {1 2} \\ = \\( 1,000,000 (1.
 4 5 9 3 4 0) = \\) 1,4 5 9,3 4 0. \\ \end{array}
 $$

-If interest were paid only once per year, the future value would be  $1,450,941 instead of$ 1,459,340.
+If interest were paid only once per year, the future value would be  \$1,450,941 instead of\$ 1,459,340.
 The higher future value when interest is paid semiannually reflects the more frequent opportunity for reinvesting the interest paid.

 Illustration 2-7.
 Suppose that in the previous illustration, interest is paid quarterly rather than semiannually.
 The future value is \(1,463,690, as shown below: